 Join us as we explore what God has in mind for us through small group conversations, workshops, and daily worship.
-There will also be games, a dance, a variety show, and camp activities like crafts and archery.
+There will also be games, a dance, a variety show, and camp activities like crafts, archery, and campfires.
 And if you need some time alone to think, there will be plenty of chances to relax, have a swim, or go for an exploratory hike.

-Baptisms and confirmations may be done at 6 day at a service that will be held on the last day of camp, with Bishop Rickel presiding.
+Baptisms and confirmations may be done at camp at a service that will be held on the last day of camp.
 Parents and congregation members are welcome to attend.
 Some advance preparation is necessary, please indicate on your registration form if you would like to participate.

 The youth are an important part of our diocesan family.
 As a result, youth serve at our annual convention in several ways: as pages, acolytes, and as regional youth representatives.
 Regional Youth Representatives (ages 16-21 and a communicant in good standing), have seat, voice and vote on the Convention floor which is a unique leadership opportunity and an exciting way for young people to voice their concerns and opinions about issues and topics of discussion.
 Those serving as Pages (must be in grades 9-12), work behind the scenes distributing information, collecting ballots, being a runner and helping to staff the youth booth.
 Acolytes, serve at the Eucharist on Saturday.
 Convention in 2018 will be held in SeaTac and is October 26-27.